Coupled poro-elastic behavior of hyper-elastic membranes: Introduction

 \section{Introduction}

-Poro-elastic materials combine flexibility with porosity, and are widespread in both natural and engineered systems across a large range of length scales.
-In nature, they are found in plant structures like leaves and seeds, or trees, which use the porosity to reduce structural loads \citep{vogel_drag_1984, vogel_drag_1989} or efficient seed dispersal \citep{cummins_separated_2018}.
-Similarly, the bristled wings of tiny insects and bird feathers employ porosity to enhance aerodynamic performance, by being lightweight and resilient enabling efficient \citep{eberle_fluidstructure_2014, santhanakrishnan_clap_2014, kolomenskiy_aerodynamic_2020, jiang_bristled-wing_2022} and silent flight \citep{jaworski_aerodynamic_2013, jaworski_aeroacoustics_2020}.
-Agglomerations of individual non-porous bundles can act as poro-elastic terrestrial \citep{brunet_turbulent_2020} and aquatic \citep{nepf_flow_2012} canopies even when individual blades or leaves are non-porous.
+Poro-elastic materials combine flexibility with porosity and are widespread in both natural and engineered systems across a large range of length scales.
+In nature, poro-elastic structures are found in plant components such as leaves and seeds, or in trees, which use their porosity to reduce structural loads \citep{vogel_drag_1984, vogel_drag_1989} or to enable efficient seed dispersal \citep{cummins_separated_2018}.
+Similarly, the bristled wings of tiny insects and bird feathers employ porosity to enhance aerodynamic performance by being lightweight and resilient, thus enabling both efficient \citep{eberle_fluidstructure_2014, santhanakrishnan_clap_2014, kolomenskiy_aerodynamic_2020, jiang_bristled-wing_2022} and silent flight \citep{jaworski_aerodynamic_2013, jaworski_aeroacoustics_2020}.
+Agglomerations of individual non-porous bundles can act as poro-elastic terrestrial \citep{brunet_turbulent_2020} and aquatic \citep{nepf_flow_2012} canopies, even when the individual blades or leaves are non-porous.

 In engineering, poro-elastic materials are critical for applications ranging from rock mechanics to tissue engineering and medical devices.
-For instance, poro-elasticity plays a crucial role in the mechanics of porous rock sediments for modeling subsurface fluid flow \citep{detournay_comprehensive_1993, steeb_mechanics_2019}.
-In the medical field, the study of poro-elastic properties in bones \citep{ehret_inverse_2017} and living tissues \citep{nia_poroelasticity_2011, malandrino_poroelasticity_2019} has informed the development of implants and other medical devices.
-Moreover, soft elastomeric materials are increasingly used in applications like soft robotics \citep{shian_dielectric_2015, whitesides_soft_2018, jones_bubble_2021}, medical \citep{roche_bioinspired_2014}, and bio-inspired engineering \citep{song_aeromechanics_2008, gehrke_aeroelastic_2022, gehrke_highly_2025}, due to their ability to undergo large deformations while maintaining their structural integrity \citep{michel_comparison_2010}.
+For instance, poro-elasticity plays a crucial role in the mechanics of porous rock sediments, where it is used to model subsurface fluid flow \citep{detournay_comprehensive_1993, steeb_mechanics_2019}.
+In the medical field, the study of the poro-elastic properties of bones \citep{ehret_inverse_2017} and living tissues \citep{nia_poroelasticity_2011, malandrino_poroelasticity_2019} has informed the development of implants and other medical devices \citep{roche_bioinspired_2014}.
+Moreover, soft elastomeric materials are increasingly used in applications like soft robotics \citep{shian_dielectric_2015, whitesides_soft_2018, jones_bubble_2021}, and bio-inspired engineering \citep{song_aeromechanics_2008, gehrke_aeroelastic_2022, gehrke_highly_2025}, due to their ability to undergo large deformations while maintaining their structural integrity \citep{michel_comparison_2010}.